RUNWAY MAGAZINE WORLDWIDE

 Julia Perry took over in 2016.
 A veteran celebrity stylist, she shifted the focus toward the “Runway Live” and “Runway TV” digital ecosystem while maintaining the print’s collectible status.
 She is the force behind current covers like Ming Lee Simmons and the Bravo-featured Denise Richards shoots.

-What Runway Magazine Covered in May 2026 So Far
+What Runway Magazine Covered Throughout May 2026

-Cannes Fashion Dominated Coverage
+Cannes Film Festival Fashion Dominated Coverage

-Beauty Trends Expanded Across Editorials
+Beauty Trends and Luxury Makeup Reporting Expanded

-Fashion Trend Forecasting Continued Growing
+Fashion Forecasting and Digital Culture Continued Growing

-Runway’s Editorial Direction in 2026
+Runway Magazine’s Editorial Direction in 2026